Efficiency At Its Core: A Deep Dive Into Supply Chain Management

 4. Responsible Supplier Practices

 The Green Revolution extends beyond a company’s direct operations to encompass its entire supply chain.
 Businesses are collaborating with suppliers who adhere to ethical and sustainable practices.
-Responsible sourcing involves selecting suppliers who prioritise environmental stewardship, fair labour practices, and ethical conduct.
+Responsible sourcing involves selecting suppliers, prioritising environmental stewardship, fair labour practices, and ethical conduct.
 Certifications such as Fair Trade and Forest Stewardship Council (FSC) are becoming essential criteria for supplier selection.
 By ensuring that every link in the supply chain follows eco-friendly practices, companies contribute to a more sustainable global economy.

 5. Waste Reduction and Recycling Initiatives